SwayStar123/reimei/README.md

 ---

 Training and inference code for reimei, a diffusion model for image generation.
+Optimized for being highly efficient to train.
+Cost roughly $6000 to pretrain.

 Model features